prachigauriar/TWTValidation/README.md

 ### Key-Value Coding Validators

 Perhaps the most interesting and useful validators in TWTValidation are key-value coding validators.
 These objects—instances of `TWTKeyValueCodingValidator`—validate an object’s values for a given set of key-value coding compliant keys.
 It gets the validators to use for each key from the object’s class.
 This is best explained using an example:

     // Header File
     @interface TWTSimplePerson : NSObject

+    @property (nonatomic, copy) NSString *firstName;
-    @property (nonatomic, copy) NSString *name;
+    @property (nonatomic, copy) NSString *lastName;
     @property (nonatomic, strong) NSNumber *age;

     - (BOOL)isValid;